 Simply tell the doctor the truth – if the doctor asks you to do something and it genuinely hurts – then say so.
 However, if it does not hurt – say so.
 This will increase your credibility as certain actions or movements of your body may cause pain due to your injury and others may not.
 If your doctor asks you to do something knowing that there should be no pain, and there is no such pain – but you claim there is – then the doctor knows you are lying and will report this in his findings.

-3. Always assume that you are being watched the whole time.
+3. Assume that you are being watched the entire time.
 Depending on the size of your claim you can safely assume that the Insurers have engaged private investigators to monitor you through video surveillance.
-The private investigators often use groovy spy technology such as small cameras in the shape of a pen held in their front shirt pocket, or a hidden camera lense in their briefcase or even a newspaper they are holding.
+The private investigators often use groovy spy technology such as small cameras in the shape of a pen held in their front shirt pocket, or a hidden camera lens in their briefcase or even a newspaper they are holding.

 Surveillance can occur at any point in time and can often occur around your scheduled IME appointment times.
 You should assume that you are being watched (and filmed) from the moment you depart your house, arrive to the appointment, to the moment you leave.

 The Doctor conducting the Independent Medical Examination may also observe you entering the building and note in their report that you did not appear to be in any pain then and walked normally but complained of pain when you were in his presence.
 This leaves you exposed to the claim of exaggeration.